oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

             roles: ["user"]
           - login: "joe"
             password: "password"
+        outbound:
+          - name: "propogate-to-everyone"
+            hosts: ["*"]
 ```
 The dashboard is actually a lot easier in this case.

-  10. In the dashboard UI
+  11. In the dashboard UI

-  11. Chose **your** namespace in the namespace selector (upper left) tg-helidon in my case, but yours may differ
+  12. Chose **your** namespace in the namespace selector (upper left) tg-helidon in my case, but yours may differ

-  12. Click on the `Secrets` choice in the `Config and Store` section of the left hand menu.
+  13. Click on the `Secrets` choice in the `Config and Store` section of the left hand menu.

-  13. Select the sf-conf entry to see the list of files in the secret
+  14. Select the sf-conf-secure entry to see the list of files in the secret

-  14. Click on the eye icon next to the storefront-security.yaml to see the contents of the secret.
+  15. Click on the eye icon next to the storefront-security.yaml to see the contents of the secret.

   ![dashboard-secrets-stockmanager-security](images/dashboard-secrets-stockmanager-security.png)

+For security reasons Kubernetes only stores the secrets in memory, they are not written to permenant storage.

 ### Config Maps